ruerob/console_alarm/README.md

 e.g. `./alarm 5`

 ### Two arguments:
-With two arguments, you will set a alarm clock for a specified time.
+With two arguments, you will set an alarm clock for a specified time.
 If you set 14 09 as arguments, the alarm will start at 14:09.

 e.g. `./alarm 14 09`

 ## Nice to know
-On ubuntu you can put this task into background with 'ctrl+z' and then run 'bg' Get it to the foreground again with fg
+On Ubuntu you can put this task into background with 'ctrl+z' and then run 'bg' Get it to the foreground again with fg